11 Scary Things Sugar Does to Your Body

 Sugar raises your risk of depression

-Eating too much sugar could make your depression worse, according to research.
+Eating too much sugar could make your depression worse, according to a study in the American Journal of Clinical Nutrition.
 “I like to tell my patients there’s a truth to the saying, ‘You are what you eat,’” says psychologist Deborah Serani, PsyD, award-winning author of Depression in Later Life.
 “High levels of sugar in the form of simple carbohydrates leads to spikes and crashes in glucose levels, which can worsen mood, increase irritability, agitation, irregular sleeping, and increase inflammation.”
 Instead, munch on lean protein, complex carbs, and foods with omega-3s, folate, and B vitamins.

 So how much can you have?

 Many foods have way more sugar than you realize.
 The USDA’s Dietary Guidelines say no more than 10 percent of your calories should come from added sugar—for a 2,000 calorie diet that’s 200.
 The American Heart Association is stricter, with a limit of 100 calories for women and 150 for men.
 “The term ‘added sugars’ indicates sugars that are added to processed and prepared foods, as well as sugars added at the time of consumption,” says Dr. Saltzman.
 “Most research focuses on these added sugars as potentially harmful.”
 For example, if you have a Milky Way, which contains 31 grams (124 calories) of added sugar, you’re practically at your limit already.
 Bottom line?
 Read nutrition labels to see how much you’re getting and then read up on the 40 sneaky names for sugar you may not recognize.